Rosny, Tasmania

 Rosny is a suburb of the City of Clarence, part of the greater Hobart area, Tasmania, Australia.
-It is located on the eastern shore of the Derwent River, between the suburbs of Montagu Bay and Rosny Park, approximately 4 kilometres from Hobart's centre.
+It is located on the eastern shore of the River Derwent, between the suburbs of Montagu Bay and Rosny Park, approximately 4 kilometres from Hobart's centre.
 Rosny is the residential part of its commercial namesake Rosny Park.

-Rosny is a scenic, quiet residential area, with sweeping views of the Derwent River and its estuary, the Tasman Bridge and Mount Wellington, and looks directly across the river to the CBD of Hobart.
+Rosny is a scenic, quiet residential area, with sweeping views of the River Derwent and its estuary, the Tasman Bridge and Mount Wellington, and looks directly across the river to the CBD of Hobart.
 It is located on a narrow peninsula which juts out from the eastern shore at Rosny Point and climbs the rising slopes of Rosny Hill.

 History

 Rosny was named for a family name of W.A.
 Bethune, the holder of the original grant on the point, and he named it after his ancestor, the Duc de Maximilien de Bethune Sully, of Rosny-sur-Seine near Mantes in France.